Fitting Styles: CIC

 The Zeal 1 uses Oticon's BrainHearing philosophy, which focuses on supporting how your brain naturally processes sound rather than just making things louder.

-The reason the Zeal 1 can pack so much technology into such a small space is down to innovative encapsulation methods - similar to what's used in medical devices like pacemakers.
+The reason the Zeal 1 can pack so much technology into such a small space is down to innovative encapsulation methods, similar to what's used in medical devices like pacemakers.
 The entire device is enclosed in a single, solid structure that's both robust and moisture-resistant with an IP68 rating.

 This approach not only makes the hearing aid more protected and compact, but also eliminates issues with battery corrosion that can plague traditional designs.
-It's the sort of clever engineering that you don't really notice until you compare it with older technology and realise how much better it is.

-Bluetooth connectivity in hearing aids has historically been a bit hit-and-miss, but the Zeal 1 uses the latest Bluetooth LE Audio standard, which provides better sound quality and more reliable connections.
+The Zeal 1 uses the latest Bluetooth LE Audio standard, which provides better sound quality and more reliable connections.
 You can stream phone calls, music, and other audio directly to both ears with genuinely stable connectivity.

 Unlike traditional custom In-the-Ear hearing aids that require ear impressions and waiting weeks for manufacturing, the Zeal 1 uses a modular hybrid design.
 Your audiologist can fit them on the same day using medical-grade silicone domes or custom tips, getting the right fit without the lengthy process.
+You can walk out of your appointment actually wearing your new hearing aids rather than waiting weeks to try them.

 Our audiologists can assess whether this technology is appropriate for their specific hearing loss and lifestyle, and answer any questions you both have.
 There's no obligation, and it's an opportunity to understand what modern hearing aid technology can actually achieve.

 Our audiologists are fully qualified and experienced with Oticon's latest technology.
-More importantly, they understand that getting hearing aids isn't just about the device - it's about the support, reassurance, and expertise that comes with it.
+More importantly, they understand that getting hearing aids isn't just about the device but about the support, reassurance, and expertise that comes with it.
 We take the time to explain things properly, answer your questions without rushing, and make sure you feel confident with your decision.

 Call us free on 0800 567 7621 to speak with one of our audiologists about the Oticon Zeal 1 hearing aids and what they could do for you and your hearing.
 We are open 8am - 8pm, 7 days a week.
 You can also read more about the launch features and benefits on our range page here